-Covid 19 coronavirus: New Zealand man tests positive within 24 hours of landing in South Korea
+Covid 19 coronavirus: Ministry of Health not ruling out South Korea case infected in New Zealand

 He was admitted to hospital after testing positive.

-The local health authority confirmed there were two new positive cases for the region on July 24 stressing they were not from locally-acquired clusters but from overseas.
+The local health authority confirmed there were two new positive cases for the region on July 24, stressing they were not from locally acquired clusters but from overseas.

 One news report said the man was a resident of Dalseo-gu, a district of western Daegu.